 As a certified scuba diver, the top of my bucket list was to experience Tulum cenote diving and experiencing Mexico’s Mayan Riviera Cenotes.
-Scuba diving in a cenote is the closest you can get to cave diving with just an open water qualification.
-Cenotes were there sacred ground for offerings to the gods and something very unique to this area of Mexico.
+Tulum scuba diving in a cenote is the closest you can get to cave diving with just an open water qualification.
+Cenotes were their sacred ground for offerings to the gods and something very unique to this area of Mexico.
 I love swimming and snorkeling in cenotes and I was desperate to explore these incredible underwater caves for myself.

-There are so many cenotes near Tulum and a lot of diving companies operating in the area so choosing the right company and picking the best cenotes is important.
+There are so many cenotes near Tulum and a lot of Tulum scuba diving companies operating in the area so choosing the right company and picking the best cenotes is important.

 Everything you need to know about Tulum cenote diving